 LAWSUIT FILED challenging the Adventure Pass fee program in southern California.
 Details HERE.

 LAWSUIT FILED to challenge the Forest Service policy of using private concessionaires to evade federal recreation fee laws.
 Details HERE.

 VICTORY!
 Federal Appeals Court issues sweeping ruling overturning fees for parking, trail use, dispersed camping, and scenic overlooks!
 Read the ruling HERE.

 Listen to the podcast about the approval of 72 new and increased fees on three National Forests in Oregon and Washington!

 The Western Slope No-Fee Coalition is a broad-based organization consisting of diverse interests including hiking, biking, boating, equestrian and motorized enthusiasts, community groups, local and state elected officials, conservatives and liberals, Republicans and Democrats, and just plain citizens.
 We have members and member groups in 33 states.

 Our goals are:

 To eliminate recreation fees for general access to public lands managed by the Forest Service and Bureau of Land Management

-To eliminate backcountry fees and interpretive program fees in National Parks, once an Entrance Fee has been paid
+To eliminate backcountry fees and interpretive program fees in National Parks

 To require more accountability within the land management agencies